 When Tim and Bryn became Goal Profits members, they wanted to trade full-time but worked crazy hours and had numerous family commitments.
 They could have both claimed not to have enough time but, instead of giving up, they found ways to make football trading work.

-They are both now helping other Goal Profits members reach their trading goals, offering support and advice as "Launchpad Mentors".
+They are both now helping other Goal Profits members reach their trading goals, offering support and advice.
 Here is some advice they have for others who want to learn how to trade football, while time-poor.

 Firstly, here's Tim...